 - How to show your value on a project.

 - How your Calendar plays into the value of time.

 What do The Pope, Bill Gates, Mark Zuckerberg, Jeff Bezos, and the barista at your local Starbucks, and you have in common?
 You all have 24 hours in a day.
 You all have seven days in a week, twelve months in a year, and 365 days in a year.
 No one gets more time or more days — time is divided exactly evenly for everyone.
 The value of time might not be the same for every person — but we all have the same amount.

 Time is the great equalizer.
 Whether you’re born into the world’s wealthiest family, have risen to the top of a global conglomerate, or spend your working hours heating milk and pouring it into plastic containers, your day will have exactly the same amount of time.

 What makes the difference between many people is their perception of the value of time.

-Every hour has a price.
+In 2020, every hour has a price.
+Work and life are moving faster than ever.
 That’s true whether you’re an entrepreneur, a freelancer, or an employee.
 Every hour of work uses knowledge, skill, and talent to turn minutes into money.
 How much money comes out of the other end of those hours depends on the knowledge, skill, and talent you possess.